Netcracker/qubership-mistral-operator/docs/public/architecture.md

 # Overview

 Mistral is a task management service.
-It can also be called Workflow Service.
+We can also call it as Workflow Service.
 Most business processes consist of multiple distinct interconnected steps that need to be executed in a particular order.
 One can describe such process as a set of tasks and task relations, and upload such descriptions to Mistral so that it takes care of state management, correct execution order, task distribution, and high availability.
 Mistral calls such a set of tasks and dependencies between them as a workflow.
 Independent routes are called flows and Mistral can execute them in parallel.

 A user can use Mistral to schedule tasks to run within a cloud.
 Tasks can be anything from executing local processes (shell scripts, binaries) on specified virtual instances to calling REST APIs accessible in a cloud environment.
 They can also be tasks related to cloud management like creating or terminating virtual instances.
-It is important that several tasks can be combined in a single workflow and run in a scheduled manner (for example, on Sundays at 2:00 am).
-Mistral takes care of their parallel execution (if it is logically possible) and fault tolerance, and provides workflow execution management/monitoring capabilities (stop, resume, current status, errors, and other statistics).
+It is important that several tasks can be combined in a single workflow and run in a scheduled manner, for example, on Sundays at 2:00 am.
+Mistral takes care of their parallel execution (if it is logically possible) and fault tolerance, and provides workflow execution management/monitoring capabilities such as stop, resume, current status, errors, and other statistics.

 ## Terminology